-As 2017 is upon us, startup founders and marketers are trying to do everything they can in order to build the right marketing plan.
-Understanding what they should focus on in 2017 is vital for their success, and it seems that B2B content marketing is something they simply can’t afford to ignore.
+Startup founders and marketers are constantly trying to do everything they can in order to build the right marketing plan for their business.
+Understanding what they should focus on marketing-wise is vital for their success, and it seems that B2B content marketing is something they simply can’t afford to ignore.
 While nearly 90% of B2B marketers may use content as part of their marketing strategy, only 32% of them have an actual content marketing strategy.

 This has to change, NOW!

 Here are the reasons why you owe it to your startup to implement B2B content marketing into your marketing strategy.

 Content marketing is able to resonate more powerfully with your customers since it's carefully tailored to their needs and interests.
 Content enables businesses to present their brand’s goals, products and services in a way that is not too promotional, and help build brand trust.
 The most effective B2B content marketers know how important content is, and allocate nearly 50% of their total budget to implementing content in their marketing strategy.
 That’s just how important it is.